Rupal-02/BlinkIt-vs-Zepto-vs-JioMart-Review-Analysis/README.md

 * The model architecture includes an embedding layer, LSTM layers, and dense layers.

 ### LSTM (Long Short-Term Memory) Model: A Concise Explanation
+* What they are:
-*LSTMs are a type of recurrent neural network (RNN) designed to overcome the limitations of traditional RNNs in learning long-term dependencies in sequential data.
+A special type of recurrent neural network (RNN).
+Designed to learn long-term dependencies in sequences (which regular RNNs struggle with).
-*Key Feature: Memory Cells
+* Key Feature: Memory Cells

-*The core of an LSTM is the memory cell, which stores information over time.
-It has three gates:
+Store information over time, like a computer's memory.
+Controlled by three "gates":

-*Forget Gate: Decides what information to discard from the cell.
+Forget Gate: Decides what info to remove from memory.
-*Input Gate: Decides what new information to store in the cell.
+Input Gate: Decides what new info to store in memory.
-*Output Gate: Decides what part of the cell's state to output.
+Output Gate: Decides what info to output based on memory.

-*How LSTMs Work:
+* How they Work:
-The input sequence is processed step-by-step.
+Process input sequences step-by-step.
-At each step, the LSTM cell uses its gates to update its state based on the current input and previous state.
+At each step:
+Cell updates its memory using the gates and current input.
-This process continues until the entire sequence is processed.
+Continues until the whole sequence is read.
-The final output can be used for tasks like sentiment analysis.
+Final output used for tasks like sentiment analysis.

-*Why LSTMs are Good for Sentiment Analysis:
+* Why Good for Sentiment Analysis:
-Sentiment analysis needs to consider relationships between words across a whole text.
-LSTMs excel at capturing these long-term dependencies, making them well-suited for this task.
+Sentiment depends on relationships between words across a text.
+LSTMs are good at capturing these long-range connections.
-*In Essence:
+In Essence:
-Think of LSTMs as having a memory that selectively stores and forgets information, helping them understand the overall sentiment of a text, like a review.
+LSTMs have a memory that selectively keeps and discards info.
+This helps them "understand" the overall sentiment of text.

 ### Training and Evaluation